fraterrisus/walkthroughs/aethus/items.md

 If a discount is available (for having a crafting facility in the correct Habitat), the reduced cost is shown in parentheses.

 *Blueprints* haven't been added for every item yet; if it says "RAPP" that means it is available for purchase from the Trade Node at the given level of the Resource Acquisition Partner Program.
+You'll probably be at RAPP-3 when ARC imposes a 10% tariff, so RAPP-3 prices are listed before/after the tariff, but RAPP-4 and -5 prices are all post-tariff.
+(Anything you haven't purchased at a lower level is also subject to the tariff, I'm just not listing it here.)

 ## Errata
 - Need more unique plot objects (Cognative Link Module, others?)
-- Find a !@#%* Jaspite Geode
 - Fatigue effects?

 ## Item-o-pedia